lo-maxwell/react-virtual-garden/blog.md

 TODO:

-Create Plots when expanding garden
-Verify that makePlotObject works with only lambda calls Itemlist is not updating properly again when buying/selling items XP is not updating properly when harvesting plants Check syncing with redux when buying/restocking
+Itemlist is not updating properly again when buying/selling items XP is not updating properly when harvesting plants <-------------- Check syncing with redux when buying/restocking
 Check restock timer when loading in

 Username cannot include special characters, must be alphanumeric or whitespace (esp no *, %, \ to prevent sql problems)

 "Force refresh saved data" button with 5 second cd

+Actionhistories should be harvested:category:harvested? (instead of plant: category)

 Action items:
 1. Make the redirect delayed and make it sit on a screen that says redirect to login page (may be changed in the future)